Shopify URL structure, limitations, and SEO

 How to change a URL for other pages on Shopify?

-As with blog posts, collections and products, what is editable within Shopify for your eCommerce shop is only the final part of the URL.
-Pages will live within the “Pages” folder structure by default.
+Pages live within the “Pages” folder structure by default.
+As with blog posts, collections and products, what is editable within Shopify for pages is only the final part of the URL.

 1. From home go to Sales Channel > Online Store > Pages.